-6. Concerning the Signing of the Declaration:
+7. Concerning the Signing of the Declaration:

 A table or lectern is to be set in a convenient place to one side before the Bishop and in the sight of the People for the signing of the Declaration.
 A pen (in good working order) with indelible ink should be placed on the table or lectern (test the pen in advance).
 The written Form of the Declaration will be provided by the Bishop's Office.
-The Declaration should be given to the Bishop at the conclusion of the celebration.
+The Declaration should be given to the Canon to the Ordinary at the conclusion of the celebration.

-7. Vesting:
+8. Vesting: